Download Careers360 App

 Highest CTC: Rs 18.33 LPA | Average CTC: Rs 7.39 LPA | Experiential Learning | Classes by Industry Professionals | Alumni Mentorship Program

-Common Mistakes to Avoid While Preparing for CAT: Avoiding Mock Test Analysis
+Common Mistake 7: Avoiding Mock Test Analysis

 When you don't prepare consistently, your efforts won't yield positive outcomes.
 Your preparation journey will become more uneven if you are spending enough time on it one month but not giving it your all the next.
 Therefore, to prepare effectively and perform well on the test, one must incorporate time into their practice.